AlexeyKuzko/study_projects/README.md

 This repo contains my solutions to problems from different self-study resources.
 # Starting Out with Python
 A subproject based on solved problems from book Starting Out with Python by Tony Gaddis
-# Yandex Academy: Python Basics
+# Yandex Academy: Python Handbook
 This subproject includes my solutions for problems published at Yandex Contest platform.